Save Your Marriage By Understanding Your Attachment StyleGet this article in PDF format

 15. If their strategy of being calm, reasonable and rational has not worked, the avoidant insecure type may get frustrated, and their anger can reach fever pitch.
 This may be an ultimate reaction to feelings of pressure, hurt or fear about what to do that they may not be consciously aware of.

 16. Avoidant insecure behaviours don't appear to be unhelpful, because this style of emotional management tends to be emotionally controlling and seemingly functional.
 Unlike the anxious insecure person who can seem emotionally messy and over the top, avoidants are usually emotionally repressed, and so less volatile or emotionally noisy.
-They like to be emotionally 'in control', and are experienced at times as being controlling or bossy.
+They like to be emotionally 'in control'.

 17. Since childhood, they have learned to go off on their own and process feelings by taking recourse to thinking or doing.
 Thinking or doing anything else, that is – anything that will distract them from the conflict or problem at hand, and any attendant feeling – is their most common coping strategy.